Check out this: Datadog Inc. (DDOG) could be on the verge of a big rally

 Sponsored

-The stock witnessed a 2.71% gain in the last 1 month and extending the period to 3 months gives it a -5.65%, and is 8.52% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.67% over the week and 5.46% over the month.
+The stock witnessed a -11.15% gain in the last 1 month and extending the period to 3 months gives it a -28.13%, and is -8.96% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.61% over the week and 5.73% over the month.

 Datadog Inc. (DDOG) Analyst Forecasts